aylanonsense/lil-platformer/README.md

 # lil-platformer
-A LÖVELY little platformer, a good starting point for aspiring game devs!
+A lil platformer, a good starting point for all you sassy game devs!